I get asked a lot What is transformative counseling? And how is it more effective than traditional therapy

 Most clients benefit from looking at a combination of the above to learn what’s been getting in their way.
 While discovering these things, clients create a plan of action to achieve the goals they want.
 And apply elements from the above list that are necessary to support their success.
 A plan of action to achieve your goals, someone to encourage you when you need a boost.
 A key element of my coaching is to help clients know what’s working in their plan and modify what isn’t.
 Also valuable, a coach offers accountability which is vital for success.
 Because the great achievements are never achieved solo.

-What should I look for in hiring a coach?
+What should I look for in hiring someone?

-Yes, if you want to have something or things, in your life be better.
+Yes, if you want your life to be better.
 If you’re tired of feeling unsatisfied, or stuck, or frustrated as you don’t know how to go about getting what you want.
 To feel fulfilled and be excited about your life.
 Whether it has to do with a relationship, your health, your money, your work.

-If you’re still not sure if coaching is for you or how to find the best person for you, I invite you to contact me so I can help you get started.
-Whether you end up working with me or someone else, I want you to get started today.
+If you’re still not sure if this is for you or how to find the best person for you, I invite you to get in touch with me.
+Whether you end up working with me or someone else, I want you to get started.
 Life’s too short for you to wait any longer.